youngzliu/trackerSuggester/README.md

 * _Clone this repository._
 * _Open index.html in your browser of choice._

+## Known Bugs

+_Track selector algorithm is fairly simple.
+Can be improved upon to take into account more of the user's input._

 ## Support and contact details

 _For support find me at Epicodus._